Pulmonary Embolism Workup

 A hypercoagulation workup should be performed if no obvious cause for embolic disease is apparent.
 This may include screening for conditions such as the following:

-No particular strategy appears to be superior to another at present for the diagnosis of pulmonary embolism.
 More clinical studies are needed to evaluate the utility of new approaches to the condition’s diagnosis.
-The availability of diagnostic tests, as well as cost-effectiveness analysis, local traditions, and the expertise of radiologists involved in the diagnosis, appears to be the considerations in the workup of a patient suspected of having pulmonary embolism.
+The availability of diagnostic tests, as well as cost-effectiveness analysis, local traditions, and the expertise of radiologists involved in the diagnosis, are considerations in the workup of a patient in whom pulmonary embolism is suspected.

 Clinical Scoring Systems